-Published work, supporting narrative, and evidence submitted for the awards of PhD by Publication and Higher Doctorates may vary in number and length according to the subject (see Appendix D section d and Appendix E respectively).
+Published work, supporting narrative, and evidence submitted for the awards of PhD by Publication and Higher Doctorates may vary in number and length according to the subject (see research degree regulations for information).

 The format of the research thesis may vary according to the subject and type of research degree.
-See Appendix F for outline of the format and layout for PhD thesis.
+See Appendix E for outline of the format and layout for PhD thesis.